C2SM/icon4py/model/atmosphere/dycore/docs/scidoc_processor.rst

 Using the scidoc processor in the sphinx documentation
 ------------------------------------------------------
-Using the processor to document a class/method/function is done in the same way as sphinx's autodoc, just using the ``autoscidoc`` keyword instead of ``autodoc``, and is as easy as:
+Analogously to sphinx's autodoc, the process to document a class/method/function simply requires to apply the ``autoscidoc`` keyword instead of ``autodoc``:

 .. code-block:: restructuredtext